RanolP/awesome-mcje-vanilla-tech/README.md

 - [A Question On Commands](https://aqoc.github.io/) - A collection of common questions related to commands, datapacks, and mapmaking in general.
 - [skylinerw/guides](https://github.com/skylinerw/guides) - A set of guides about Minecraft commands.
 - [Arcensoth/mcdata](https://github.com/Arcensoth/mcdata) - Version-controlled history of Minecraft's generated data.
+- [How not to use `execute`](https://gist.github.com/Aeldrion/419e3da12666280cbfd2dabf567dc36c) - A guide for avoiding substitutable execute commands.

 ## Other Techniques